-So, why did they make Ankara the capital?
-This nation didn't have an easy past; there were empires, wars both won and lost and possibly a couple of bad political choices.
-Turkey found itself shriveled to a fraction of its former power following the World War I. From this conundrum a real leader, a legend emerged: Mustafa Kemal Atatürk aimed to reclaim their homeland which resulted in the Turkish War of Independence, which formed Turkey as we know today.
+So why did they make Ankara the capital?
+This nation didn’t have an easy past; there were empires, wars both won and lost and possibly a couple of bad political choices.
+Turkey found itself shrivelled to a fraction of its former power following the World War I. From this conundrum a real leader, a legend emerged: Mustafa Kemal Atatürk aimed to reclaim their homeland which resulted in the Turkish War of Independence, which formed Turkey as we know today.
 You can learn all about that war at the Independence War Museum, located near the Ulus Square.
-Anıt Kabir, Atatürks Mausoleum is another must-see in the capital.
+Atatürks Mausoleum Anıtkabir (which means literally memorial tomb in Turkish) is another must-see in the capital.
 Amazing how revered one person can be; this whole complex is nothing short of an Egyptian pyramid.
-All constructed for just one person and it's not even ancient history since the guy was alive less than a hundred years ago.
+All constructed for just one person and it’s not even ancient history since the guy was alive less than a hundred years ago.
 Why would they even move the capital from such an iconic site like Istanbul?
-Same reason why you don't call your ex when sober, a fresh start, new beginning, leaving the past behind.
+Same reason why you don’t call your ex when sober, a fresh start, new beginning, leaving the past behind.
 They wanted Ankara to become the shining beacon, a place that would become a symbol of progress for the Turks.

 Modern Turkey is fluid, unpredictable, some say that they’re a “nation of collective amnesia”, quick to forget political executions and oppression.
 The current rulers put their bets on centralized power, dogmas, nationalism and overall stupidity.
 They’re at a point that my European countries find themselves in.
 Eurosceptic populism is everywhere, people don’t trust outsiders and would rather sit in their own tents than be a part of something bigger.
 There are some who oppose that and they often end up missing.
 There are also some that approve of those politics.
 We’re all different, there are multidimensional people and there are the simple folks.